-5.6 Each TUE will have a specified duration, as decided by the TUEC, at the end of which the TUE will expire automatically.
-The duration of the TUE should generally reflect the duration of treatment.

-[Comment to Article 5.6: Where applicable, the duration of the TUE should be guided by the WADA TUE Physician Guidelines.]
+- 5.6 Each TUE will have a specified duration, as decided by the TUEC, at the end of which the TUE will expire automatically.
+The duration of the TUE should generally reflect the duration of treatment. - [Comment to Article 5.6: Where applicable, the duration of the TUE should be guided by the WADA TUE Physician Guidelines.] - 5.7 The Anti-Doping Organization/TUEC must notify the Athlete of its decision in writing.
+A decision not to grant or not to recognize a TUE must include a clear explanation of the reason(s) for the decision, and notification of the Athlete's rights of review and appeal (if applicable).

-- 5.7 The Anti-Doping Organization/TUEC must notify the Athlete of its decision in writing.
-A decision not to grant or not to recognize a TUE must include a clear explanation of the reason(s) for the decision, and notification of the Athlete's rights of review and appeal (if applicable). - 5.8 Each National Anti-Doping Organization, International Federation and Major Event Organization must promptly report (in English or French) all decisions granting or denying TUEs, and all decisions to recognize or refusing to recognize other Anti-Doping Organizations' TUE decisions, through ADAMS as soon as possible and in any event within twenty-one (21) days of receipt of the decision.
-In respect of TUEs denied/not recognized, the information reported must include a clear explanation of the reason(s) for the decision.
-In respect of TUEs granted, the information reported must include: - a) whether the Athlete was permitted to apply for a TUE retroactively under Article 4.3 and a clear explanation of the reason(s) why, or whether the Athlete was permitted to apply for and was granted a TUE retroactively under Article 4.4 and a clear explanation of the reason(s) why; - b) the approved substance or method, the dosage(s), frequency, route of administration permitted, the duration of the TUE, and any conditions imposed in connection with the TUE; and - c) the TUE application form (if not completed electronically in ADAMS) and the relevant clinical information establishing that the Article 4.2 criteria have been satisfied in respect of such TUE (for access only by WADA, the Athlete's National Anti-Doping Organization and International Federation, and the Major Event Organization organizing an Event in which the Athlete wishes to compete).
+- 5.8 5.6-Each National Anti-Doping Organization, International Federation and Major Event Organization must promptly report (in English or French) all decisions granting or denying TUEs, and all decisions to recognize or refusing to recognize other Anti-Doping Organizations' TUE decisions, through ADAMS as soon as possible and in any event within twenty-one (21) days of receipt of the decision.
+In respect of TUEs denied/not recognized, the information reported shallmust include ana clear explanation of the reason(s) for the decision.
+In respect of TUEs granted, the information reported shallmust include: - a) whether the Athlete was permitted to apply for a TUE retroactively under Article 4.14.3 and ana clear explanation of the reason(s) why, or whether the Athlete was permitted to apply for and was granted a TUE retroactively under Article 4.34.4 and ana clear explanation of the reason(s) why; - b) the approved substance or method, the dosage(s), frequency, route of administration permitted, the duration of the TUE, and any conditions imposed in connection with the TUE; and - c) the TUE application form (if not completed electronically in ADAMS) and the relevant clinical information establishing that the Article 4.2 conditions criteria have been satisfied in respect of such TUE (for access only by WADA, the Athlete's National Anti-Doping Organization and International Federation, and the Major Event Organization organizing an Event in which the Athlete wishes to compete).

-[Comment to Article 5.8: The content of the TUE application form must be provided in English or French.
+[Comment to Article 5.55.8: If a The content of the TUE application form is used it may be translated into other languages by Anti-Doping Organizations, but the original English or French text must remain on the form, and anmust be provided in English or French-translation of the content must be provided.
 The full medical file, including diagnostic tests, laboratory results and values must be provided, but need not be translated into English or French.
 However, a translated summary of all the key information (including key diagnostic tests) must be entered into ADAMS, with sufficient information to clearly establish the diagnosis.
 It is strongly suggested that the summary be prepared by a physician or other person with adequate medical knowledge, in order to properly understand and summarize the medical information.
 More detailed/full translations may be required by the relevant Anti-Doping Organization or WADA, upon request.]